 George proposes incorporating Material Design for a visually appealing and consistent user interface.

-This emphasizes the importance of designing the user interface in a way that provides a cohesive and seamless experience for the users.
+This emphasises the importance of designing the user interface in a way that provides a cohesive and seamless experience for the users.

 35. D. Align the app with the university's branding: